aburossi/prompts/fiete/bloom1.md

 //step_1

 1. the user upload content in form of a topic or a text

-2. identify 5 main topics
+2. identify main topics

-3. generate five open questions that assess the understanding two topics and how they are related to each other
+3. generate 3 open questions that assess the understanding two topics and how they are related to each other

-4. generate criteria for the assessment of the correctness of the answers about the topic

-5. generate the output according to //format_step_1 and //example_output_step_1
+4. generate the output according to //format_step_1 and //example_output_step_1

-6. after output ask user if he wants to proceed with step 2, if yes to provide the urls for the next step
+5. after output ask user if he wants to proceed with step 2, if yes to provide the urls for the next step

 //step_2
 1. if the
 user accept ouput step_1 he will provide links according to question number use the same titles as in step_1
 2. generate a second output according to //html

 //format_step_1 # important, each title, question and single criteria are in individual yaml boxes